Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \subsubsection{Neural Architecture Search}

 Neural architecture search (NAS) is a recently emerging field concerned with the automatic discovery of good DNN architectures.
-This is achieved by designing a discrete space of possible architectures in which we subsequently search for an architecture optimizing some objective -- typically the validation error.
-By incorporating a measure of resource-efficiency into this objective, this technique has recently attracted attention for the automatic discovery of resource-efficient architectures.
+This is achieved by designing a discrete space of possible architectures in which we subsequently search for an architecture that optimizes some objective---typically the validation error.
+By incorporating a measure of resource efficiency into this objective, this technique has recently attracted attention for the automatic discovery of resource-efficient architectures.

 The task is very challenging: On the one hand, evaluating the validation error is time-consuming as it requires a full training run and typically only results in a noisy estimate thereof.
 On the other hand, the space of architectures is typically of exponential size in the number of layers.
-Hence, the space of architectures needs to be carefully designed in order to facilitate an efficient search within that space.
+Hence, the space of architectures needs to be carefully designed in order to facilitate an efficient search within it.

 The influential work of \citet{Zoph2017} introduced a scheme to encode DNN architectures of arbitrary depth as sequences of tokens which can be sampled from a controller RNN.
 This controller RNN is trained with reinforcement learning to generate well performing architectures using the validation error on a held-out validation set as a reward signal.
-However, the training effort is enormous as more than 10,000 training runs are required to achieve state-of-the-art performance on CIFAR-10.
-This would be impractical on larger data sets like ImageNet which was partly solved by subsequent NAS approaches, e.g., in \citep{Zoph2018}.
-In this review, we want to highlight methods that also consider resource-efficiency constraints in the NAS.
+However, the training effort is enormous since more than 10,000 training runs are required to achieve state-of-the-art performance on CIFAR-10.
+This would be impractical on larger data sets such as ImageNet which was partly solved by subsequent NAS approaches, e.g., in \citet{Zoph2018}.
+In this review, we highlight methods that also consider resource efficiency constraints for NAS.

 In MnasNet \citep{Tan2018}, a RNN controller is trained by also considering the latency of the sampled DNN architecture measured on a real mobile device.
 They achieve performance improvements under predefined latency constraints on a specific device.
-To run MnasNet on the large-scale ImageNet and COCO data sets \citep{Lin2014b}, their algorithm is run on a \emph{proxy task} by only training for five epochs, and only the most promising DNN architectures were trained using more epochs.
+To run MnasNet on the large-scale data sets ImageNet and COCO \citep{Lin2014b}, their algorithm is run on a \emph{proxy task} by only training for five epochs, and only the most promising DNN architectures were trained using more epochs.